Overview

 company, and is privately held.
 Tarbox Family Office, Inc. does not sell any products, or take any

 commissions, trails, or referral fees.
-Our allegiance is to our client, and our incentive is to serve our clients`
+Our allegiance is to our client, and our incentive is to serve our client’s

-best interest.
+best interests.

 B. Types of Services